git2samus/elcuervo.net/content/blog/destroying-the-banking-system.md

 We need to think about security, we need to DEMAND security and transparency to arcane systems like banks.
 They need to adapt to current infosec standards.

 You just need one bad day to see the house of cards crumble.
-You know, hypotetically.
+You know, hypothetically.